Latest issue of GTA's Geography Bulletin

 Commonwealth Class will enable more than 100,000 schools across the Commonwealth to access themed learning resources, take part in online exchanges and forums, and work on collaborative projects in cross-Commonwealth teams.
 Australia, as host of the 2018 Games, has been identified as one of the priority countries within the Commonwealth, alongside 11 others.

 AFSSSE has been awarded funding through the British Council to provide support to Australian schools to promote student awareness and understanding of the 2014 Commonwealth Games to be held 23 July–3 August 2014 in Glasgow, Scotland.
-The first event will be held in the ACT on Thursday 20 March 2014.

 Latest Geographical Education now available